-I love simple, raw, shredded red cabbage salads.
-It’s one of my favorite things about traveling to Stockholm for work.
+I guess you could say coleslaw is sort of a North American thing.
+And as I discovered also a Scandinavian favorite too.
+Which makes it one of my favorite things about traveling to Stockholm for work.
 That and pancake Thursdays (also pea soup Thursdays, which I haven’t yet acknowledged).
 We have a canteen.
 Something we don’t have in Hamburg.
 A Nordic canteen with tasty offerings of simple, fresh, local, and seasonal Scandinavian dishes – one with an understated but fantastic salad bar, not as in “fantastic-it-gets-my-pulse-racing” fantastic, but rather one that satisfies my vegetable loving heart.
 They most always have two or three Swedish versions of cabbage salad, perhaps a lentil salad and a grain salad, always crisp peas and shredded carrots (okay, that provokes a small yawn, but tasty nonetheless), and some other fantastic seasonal vegetable salad.
 Greens?
 I guess so, but they aren’t the center attraction.

 So yes, this vibrant and luscious red (or shall I say luscious purple) cabbage salad was inspired by my last visit to our Stockholm canteen where there was a fabulous red cabbage and orange salad with poppy seeds.
 A coleslaw to be exact.
 I loved it and had to recreate it.
 Though, I pepped up my version with fresh green herbs – mint and parsley and some chopped up naturally sweetened dried cranberries.
 So good.
 Have I mentioned how absolutely delicious this was?
 Pure simple deliciousness.
 Not to mention ultra healthy.

 Besides its ability to brighten up a gloomy winter day, this vibrant salad doubles up as the perfect festive holiday side dish (or that oh-so-far-off summer BBQ).
 Winter — okay technically fall — needs a little color inspiration from time to time, right?
-I bet it’s amazing alongside a traditional roast goose.
-Okay if goose isn’t on the menu than I am sure it also works great alongside your favorite pot roast.
+I bet it’s amazing along a traditional roast goose.
+Okay if goose isn’t on the menu than I am sure it also works great along your favorite pot roast.

 But actually it’s the perfect anytime salad that holds well if you are pre-making it or want to savor leftovers as an easy healthy lunch.
 I bet you could even top it with some canned tuna, if you are looking for a light and filling lunch.